orendain/DemeoMods/HouseRules_Essentials/README.md

 Rulesets may also be configured as JSON files and stored within the game directory `<GAME_DIR>/UserData/HouseRules/<rulesetname>.json`
 An example [LuckyDip Ruleset](../docs/LuckyDip.json) which uses many differnt rules for rapid gameplay is provided as a guide to help you get started.

+The [Settings Reference](../docs/SettingsReference.md) contains lists of all different BehaviourIDs, AbilityKeys and other data types used by the Rules.

 ## Rules and Configurations

 - __AbilityActionCostAdjustedRule__: Adjusts the casting costs for player abilitites.